YX-XinYin/YX-XinYin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I'm Xin Yin, a third-year master's student at Zhejiang University.

-My research interests focus on developing machine learning systems and optimizing computational resources for ML inference and training.
-Specifically, I aim to leverage distributed network architectures and diverse hardware resources to enhance the computational efficiency and throughput of models.
+My research interests focus on network systems.
+Specifically, I leverage virtualization technologies to optimize virtual switches in data centers.
+In addition, I have research experience in the implementation of deep and reinforcement learning algorithms as well as network systems.
+Therefore, I plan to integrate these areas of knowledge to develop machine learning systems and optimize distributed network architectures for both machine learning inference and training.

 # 📖 Publications